yan-khonski-it/orleans-migration-experience/README.md

 However, after I have talked to several teams that use official Microsoft.Orleans I found one team that also needed multi-clustering, so they have already implemented it.
 That team, let me name it DFP, used their fork of Orleans, which they named DFP.Orleans.

-Now, I had to decide if we could use the fork DFP.Orleans (this fork is in Microsoft private repository, so I cannot share details about it).
+Now, I had to decide if we could use the fork DFP.Orleans (this fork is in Microsoft private repository, so I cannot put links here).
 The idea they used, they require that silos in multiple regions should use the shared VNET. https://learn.microsoft.com/en-us/dotnet/orleans/deployment/multi-cluster-support/gossip-channels

+Then  they implemented multi-clustering similar way as they had for clustering.

-### Backup and restore
+## Backup and restore
 In order to proceed with the migration, I needed to prepare for the worst.
 [Back up and restore for CosmosDB](https://learn.microsoft.com/en-us/azure/cosmos-db/restore-account-continuous-backup).
 [Azure Table storage did not have recovery](https://learn.microsoft.com/en-us/troubleshoot/azure/azure-storage/data-protection-backup-recovery#non-supported-storage-recovery), but I found a manual work around with